-- Departmental Self-Assessment - Follow-up Audits - Issuance of the Annual Internal Audit Report - Professional Development / Speaking Engagements
+- Follow-up Audits - Issuance of the Annual Internal Audit Report - Professional Development / Speaking Engagements / Training

-The plan was based on the utilization of one full-time auditor and the anticipated hiring of one additional auditor during the fiscal year.
+The plan was based on the utilization of one full-time auditor.

-Audit Plan Methodology - Fiscal Year 2023
+Audit Plan Methodology - Fiscal Year 2024

-As required by the Internal Audit Charter, the Director for Internal Audit prepared the Fiscal Year 2023 Audit Plan by identifying the auditable areas for the District.
+As required by the Internal Audit Charter, the Director for Internal Audit prepared the Fiscal Year 2024 Audit Plan by identifying the auditable areas for the District.
 The auditable areas were identified by reviewing budgetary information, the Comprehensive Annual Financial Report, the Collin College website, and Collin College policies (legal and local).
-In addition, information and resources developed by the Association of College and University Auditors (ACUA), the Institute of Internal Auditors (IIA), Deloitte, the Texas Higher Education Coordinating Board's (THECB) Financial Condition Analysis of Texas Public Community College District report and risk assessments and audit plans of other community colleges in Texas were also reviewed.
-Members of the Executive Leadership Team and College personnel were also offered the opportunity to complete a survey to provide input to the Office of Internal Audit.
+Members of the Executive Leadership Team and College personnel were also offered the opportunity to provide input to the Office of Internal Audit.

-A Risk Assessment was then conducted of the auditable areas based on eight risk factors.
-Each factor is weighted based on importance and given a risk rating, indicating the risk for that factor to the auditable area.
+A risk assessment was then conducted of the auditable areas based on eight risk factors.
+Each factor is weighted based on importance and given a risk rating, that indicates the risk for that factor to the auditable area.
 The risk rating for the auditable area is totaled to compute the risk score.
 The final selection is based on the professional judgment of personnel in the Office of Internal Audit.